Sorry, you need to enable JavaScript to visit this website.

 Victim Witness Assistance Logo

-While providing case status updates, resources, and support during the investigative stage of the criminal justice process, our Victim Specialists ensure victims of federal crimes are given the opportunity to receive services and notification as required by federal law and the Attorney General Guidelines for Victim and Witness Assistance.
+While providing case status updates, resources, and support during the investigative stage of the criminal justice process, our Victim Witness Specialists ensure victims of federal crimes are given the opportunity to receive services and notification as required by federal law and the Attorney General Guidelines for Victim and Witness Assistance.

 Who is a crime victim?